Culture & history

 Ryes vei – The retreat

-Ryes vei is a path that goes underneath the cable car, Krossobanen, and is the way the Norwegian saboteurs escaped atfer blowing up the heavy water factory.
+Ryes vei was used by the Norwegian saboteurs to escape after blowing up the heavy water factory during the second world war.
 Therefore Ryes vei is also called “The Retreat”.

 -